KDr2/redis-leveldb/README.rst

 Redis-LevelDB
 ============================================================

-A redis frontend to google's leveldb: Use leveldb as a Redis-Server.
+A redis-protocol compatible frontend to google's leveldb: Use leveldb as a Redis-Server.

 Current Version: 1.4(stable).